miyamiwu/NotionMoonRatingsFormula/README.md

 #### Step 2.
 Let *x* Be the Decimal

-Each half-moon corresponds to a distinct decimal value range.
+Each waning moon corresponds to a distinct decimal value range.
 Consequently, we must assess our decimal expression `Number Rating - floor(Number Rating)` against multiple conditions to determine the appropriate half-moon.
 Rather than repeatedly invoking `Number Rating - floor(Number Rating)`, we streamline the process by representing it with a variable.

-We establish variables using the `let` function:
+This can be done using the `let` function:

 ```
 let(x, Number Rating - floor(Number Rating))
 ```

 #### Step 3.
-Convert Decimals to Half-Moons
+Convert Decimals to Waning Moons

 Now that we have our decimals as a variable, we can proceed to test it against different conditions.
 To write this, we’ll employ the `ifs` function, which is ideal for handling multiple conditions simultaneously.
 It will return the value that corresponds to the first true condition.